jtod/Sigma16/docs/src/userguide.md

 ### EXP format

-The EXP instruction format is used for expanded instructions cannot be represented using the RRR or RX formats.
+The EXP instruction format is used for expanded instructions that are not represented using the RRR or RX formats.
 It provides many unused opcodes, so it is useful for experimental instructions.
+The name EXP stands simultaneously for *expansion* and *experimental*.

+There are several sub-formats, or variations, of the EXP format.
+These are described in more detail below.
+Most of the sub-formats represent an instruction with two words.

-An EXP instruction consists of two words.
-The first word has a constant hex e in the op field, which indicates the EXP format.
-The a and b fields together form an 8-bit secondary opcode, allowing for 256 distinct EXP instructions.
-The d field in the first word, and all of the second word, hold operands which depend on the particular instruction.
+* The first word has the same fields as for RRR and RX instructions: the 4-bit fields op, d, a, b.
+All EXP instructions have a constant hex e in the op field, which indicates the EXP format.
+The a and b fields together form an 8-bit secondary opcode (this is called the ab field), allowing for 256 distinct EXP instructions.
+The d field in the first word, and all of the second word (if any), hold operands which depend on the particular variant of the EXP format.

+* The second word (if it appears) contains four 4-bit fields named e, f, g, h.
+In some variants these hold separate 4-bit values, while in some cases g and h form a single 8-bit value (called the gh field).

 First word of the instruction